AlbertMitjans/HourGlass/README.md

 2. Capture images to increase the size of the dataset.

 In order to work with the encoded images received by the camera, we need to convert them to OpenCV images using the *cv_bridge* package.
-In python 3, this package is not compatible with rospy, and thus I created [another repository](https://github.com/AlbertMitjans/real-time) which implements this in python 2.
+In python 3, this package is not compatible with rospy, therefore I created [another repository](https://github.com/AlbertMitjans/real-time) which implements this in python 2.

 ## Arguments
 --train (default:True) : if True/False, training/testing is implemented.